mikolgawk/MPhys/README.md

 The goal of the project is to identify flat bands in electronic structures of 3D materials.
 A convolutional neural network trained using Matlab is used to identify flat segments in band structures.

-The work is based on

 ## Files
-The main part of the code is contained in the 'Classification_main.py'.
+The main part of the code is contained in the `Classification_main.py`.